{eac}ObjectCache Extension Plugin

 Screen Shots

-1. Object Cache (Tools) {eac}ObjectCache
+1. Object Cache {eac}ObjectCache

 2. Object Cache (Advanced Options) {eac}ObjectCache Advanced